© 2024 WGCU News

 ‘Some exciting things’

-This year's nesting numbers are still coming in from around the state, but Trindell sees positive things for 2024 despite the up-and-down turtle nesting season last year.
+This year's nesting numbers are still coming in from around the state, but Robbin Trindell sees positive things for 2024 despite the up-and-down turtle nesting season last year.

-“There have been some exciting things that we're hearing about in the turtle world,” said Robbin Trindell, the lead sea turtle biologist with the Florida Fish & Wildlife Conservation Commission.
+“There have been some exciting things that we're hearing about in the turtle world,” said Trindell, the lead sea turtle biologist with the Florida Fish & Wildlife Conservation Commission.
 “We've had some leatherback nests on the West Coast, something that doesn't happen very frequently, and there have been leatherback nests farther up the East Coast of North Florida.”

 Fish and wildlife officials were thrilled last summer when nesting totals broke several records, including 133,941 loggerhead nests and 76,543 green turtle nests statewide in September, which surpassed the records from 2016 and 2017, respectively.

-In Southwest Florida, however, the memory of the record-breaking start to 2023’s nesting season is just as memorable as the heart-breaking finish.
+In Southwest Florida, however, the memory of the record-breaking start to 2023’s nesting season is just as memorable as the heartbreaking finish.

 The first nest of the year on Sanibel Island is from a rare, and large, leatherback sea turtle